 We provide EMDR as part of our inclusive model of therapeutic care.

 Robyn first received training in EMDR in 2001.
-As an EMDRIA certified therapist, I am now an EMDRIA approved Consultant-in-Training (CIT).
+As an EMDRIA certified therapist, I am now an EMDRIA approved Consultant.
 I am excited to be able to provide consultation for other licensed clinicians who have completed EMDRIA approved training.